 A vintage Westinghouse transmitter that once provided a clear channel 50 kW on 1020 kHz sits idle in the current KDKA transmitter building constructed in 1939.

-KDKA is now headquartered in the Gateway Building, downtown Pittsburgh, where the confluence of the Allegheny and Monongahela form the Ohio River.
+KDKA was headquartered with KDKA-TV in the Gateway Building, downtown Pittsburgh, where the confluence of the Allegheny and Monongahela form the Ohio River, until 2010 when KDKA radio studios moved to CBS radio headquarters in Green Tree.